- Create a replica index

 - Update the

-parameter of the replica index with thesetSettings
+rankingparameter of the replica index with thesetSettingsmethod.

 Update user interface

-To let users select between different rankings in your user interface, you also need to update it—for example, by providing asort-by
+To let users select between different rankings in your user interface, you also need to update it—for example, by providing asort-by widget.

 Example: relevant sort by price